speced/bikeshed/README.md

 Return a named construct.
 If a single name is provided, a breadth-first search through all parsed constructs is performed.
 Alternatively, a path (names separated by "/" or ".") may be passed to target the search more narrowly. e.g.: find("Foo/bar/baz") looks for an Attribute 'baz', inside a Method 'bar', inside an Interface 'Foo'.

-**Parser.normalizedMethodName(name)**
+**Parser.normalizedMethodName(name [, interfaceName = None])**

 Provide a normalized version of a method name, including the names of all arguments, e.g. "drawCircle(long x, long y, long radius)" becomes: "drawCircle(x, y, radius)".
 If a valid set of arguments is passed, the passed argument names will be returned in the normalized form.
 Otherwise, a search is performed for a matching previously parsed method name.
+The search may be narrowed to a particular interface by passing the name fo the interface or callbak in interfaceName.

 **Parser.markup(marker)**

 Returns a marked-up version of the WebIDL input text.
 For each Construct, Type, and Name, the 'marker' will get called with 'markupConstruct(text, construct)', 'markupType(text, construct)', or 'markupName(text, construct)' repsectively, if implemented.
 Implementation of each method is optional.
 The 'markup*' methods must return a tuple of the prefix and suffix to inject as markup around the text, or '(None, None)'.
 If the 'marker' also implements 'encode(text)' it will get called with each block of text to return in any encoding necessary for the output format.
-Markup and encode calls will happen in source order.
+Markup and encode calls will happen in source order, the text will be split at markup boundaries.

 Constructs
 ----------
-All Constructs access from the parser's Parser.constructs attribute or returned from the parser's find() method are subclasses of the Construct class.
+All Constructs accessed from the parser's Parser.constructs attribute or returned from the parser's find() method are subclasses of the Construct class.
 The base class provides the following:

 **Construct.name**